Vandiver Consulting LLC (Retired)

 , Zeeland, The Netherlands.
 My original Dutch name spelling was Van Der Veer, meaning as being from Veere.
 The surname was adopted by my 9th great grandfather, Cornelius Jans Van Der Veer, sometimes known as Cornelius De Zeeuw, who came to America in 1659, settling in Midwout, New Amsterdam, now Flatbush, Long Island, New York.

 He was hired as a contract farmer and remained after the English took possession in 1664 and renamed New Amsterdam to New York.
-He retained approximately 200+ acres located just east of today's Brooklyn College and the last of that property was sold off in 1906.
+He acquired approximately 200+ acres of land located just east of today's Brooklyn College and the last of that property was sold off in 1906.
 Several of his descendants became large land owners on Long Island and the Vanderveer name can still be found associated with various streets and structures.

 that contains information about my family and other familes of interest to me.
 For privacy purposes, I do not normally post information about living persons or information dated after